jasonflorentino/wollbot/README.md

     USAGE   Performs rolls as defined by the input text.
     PARAMS  A string of space-separated arguments.
     ------- ------------------------------------------------------------------
     ARGS    cursed  - A cursed roll.
 Will ignore 'd-rolls' if present.
             #d#     - A roll where the first # is the number of times and
                       the second # is the number of sides.
 Eg: 2d20 Will not work with in 'cursed-rolls'.
             adv     - Plays the given rolls a second time and takes the maximum. dis     - Plays the given rolls a second time and takes the minimum.
             -#      - A negative modifier.
 Eg: -3
             +#      - A positive modifier.
 Eg: +3
-            help   - Shows this manual.
+            for:"x" - Give a title to the roll.
+Title must be in double quotes. help    - Shows this manual.
     ------- ------------------------------------------------------------------
     NOTES   The order of the arguments doesn't matter.
             If multiple modifiers are present, only the first will be used.
             Will return an error if both 'adv' and 'dis' are provided.
-    EXAMPLE /roll d20 -3
+            Modifiers can also be appended to dice-types: 2d10+3 EXAMPLE /roll d20 -3
             /roll 2d10 adv +4
             /roll +10 cursed
             /roll dis 2d27 -2 3d101
+            /roll 4d4+2 for:"Perception check" adv
 ```

 ## Development